deleolajide/inspired-social/trunk/plugin/wp-content/plugins/bp-group-documents/readme.txt

 Group members and moderators can receive email notifications at their option.
 The group administrator can decide if all members or only admins/moderators can upload documents (Since v0.5) User verification for Downloads: when a document is downloaded, a redirect page checks is the user is member of the group (in case of a private  or hidden groups) and only then the user can download the file.(Since v0.5)
+For private networks, see the FAQ "I have a members only network.
+How to disable file download for non members?" .

-3 Widgets: "User's groups documents" (since v0.5) ,"Recent Uploads" , "Popular Downloads"  can be used to show activity at a glance.
+4 Widgets: "User's groups documents", "Recent Uploads" , "Popular Downloads", can be used to show activity at a glance.
+If the theme support different sidebars for group pages, the  BP_Group_Documents_CurrentGroup_Widget can be used to show current group's documents.

 Contributions by Lena Stergatu for WP 3.3, with additional bug fixes and improvements by Keeble Smith (http://keeblesmith.com) and Anton Andreasson work for BP 1.7.

+Original plugin is <a href="http://wordpress.org/extend/plugins/buddypress-group-documents/">no longer supported</a> so revised.
 Original plugin author Peter Anselmo.

 PLEASE: If you have any issues or it doesn't work for you, please report in support forum.
 It doesn't help anyone to mark "broken" without asking around.
 Thanks!